alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

 -------------------------------------------

 Summary
+    An :ref:`endpoints modifier trait <aws.endpoints#endpointsModifier-trait>`
-    Indicates that a service has hand written endpoint rules.
+    that indicates that a service has hand written endpoint rules.
 Trait selector
     ``service``
 Trait value